A/V Frequently Asked Questions

 What are the Videoconference Interview Procedures for Law Students?
 Actively enrolled law students may request the use of the Law School's ISDN & IP capable videoconferencing interview facilities.
 To request videoconference interview equipment:1.
 Please send an email to email@example.com with the following information:

-2. Once the date and time is finalized with the firm, court, or organization, please enter an Event Reservation from the Law School Work Request page.
+2. Once the date and time is finalized with the firm, court, or organization, please enter an Event Reservation.
 Be sure to complete all of the information requested on the form while taking note of the following:

 Questions about the procedures to request a videoconference should be directed to firstname.lastname@example.org[ Back to the top ]